-The reason for this is that the critical areas of our lives that contribute to well-being operate interdependently.
-Rath, author of four international best-sellers, including Strengths Based Leadership, discovered the truth about the interdependent nature of well-being through a comprehensive Gallup study.
-Researchers asked participants from more than 150 countries questions regarding their personal health, wealth, relationships, jobs and communities.
-The responses indicate that to truly possess well-being, a person must thrive in five interconnected areas of life: career, social, financial, physical and community.
-But only 7 percent of people actually do.
+The reason for this, according to the book, is that the critical areas of our lives that contribute to well-being operate interdependently.
+Rath, author and co-author of bestsellers including Strengths Based Leadership and Eat Move Sleep, discovered the truth about the interdependent nature of well-being through the comprehensive Gallup study discussed in Wellbeing.
+Researchers asked participants from more than 150 countries “questions about health, wealth, relationships, jobs and communities,” according to a Gallup article by Rath and Wellbeing co-author Jim Harter.
+The responses indicated that to truly possess well-being, a person must thrive in five interconnected elements: career, social, financial, physical and community.
+But “while 66% of people are doing well in at least one of these areas, just 7% are thriving in all five,” according to the same article.

-“The conventional wisdom is that being healthy and having a lot of money will buy you happiness,” Rath says.
-“While those things certainly help, we found there are a couple of elements that are even more important in terms of the quality of your social relationships and how much you enjoy your career on a day-to-day basis.”
 Rath says we instinctively look for objective ways to evaluate the quality of our lives.
-Quantifiable measurements, such as our net worth, income, or height, weight or BMI (body mass index), are the only ways we have to compare ourselves to our neighbors or friends.
+Quantifiable measurements, such as our net worth, income, height, weight or body mass index, are the only ways we have to compare ourselves to our neighbors or friends.
 Yet that form of measurement can lead us in the wrong direction if we don’t recognize the interdependence of all five areas.

 Rath notes there is an intrinsic and powerful link between a person’s career and well-being.
 “Having some kind of occupation or pursuit in life that really gets you going each day might be the most fundamental element of well-being,” he says.
 “The first lever you pull to boost your well-being is to wake up and actually look forward to using your strengths and talents that day.”

-Boost Your Sense of Career Well-Being: To boost career satisfaction, find ways to use your strengths every day.
+Boost your sense of career well-being: To boost career satisfaction, find ways to use your strengths every day.
 (If you’re not sure what your strengths are, check out Rath’s book StrengthsFinder 2.0.)
 Rath also recommends spending time daily with someone who shares your mission and encourages you to grow.

 “The people who had the highest financial well-being weren’t the people who had the most money, by any standard,” Rath says.
 “They were the people who had paid off their debt and had managed their money very conservatively over the years.
 They didn’t have to worry about the ups and downs.”

 Rath describes one person he and his team interviewed who had some of the highest financial well-being they encountered.
 He was a former minister who had paid off all of his debts and loans and had learned to spend his money on experiences and time with family and friends.
 He purchased a camper and enjoyed life free of the discomfort of owing people money.

-Boost Your Sense of Physical Well-Being: Exercise at least 20 minutes each day.
+Boost your sense of physical well-being: Exercise at least 20 minutes each day.
 Rath recommends exercising early to help improve your mood throughout the day.
 Additionally, strive for a nutritious diet that includes an abundance of natural foods.

-Although the interdependence of five factors may make it seem difficult to achieve happiness, especially when each requires mastering a different set of skills, success can be measured in increments.
-Focus on what you can do today to improve your life for the long term.
-Doing so will yield a life that is rich, rewarding and others-focused—the essence of well-being.
+Although the interdependence of these five factors may make it seem difficult to achieve true well-being in our lives, especially when each requires mastering a different set of skills, success can be measured in increments.
+Focus on what you can do today to yield a life that is rich, rewarding and others-focused and improve your well-being in the long-term.